What Is an Accounts Receivable (A/R) Aging Report?

-An accounts receivable (A/R) aging report shows all unpaid customer invoices grouped by the number of days outstanding.
+An accounts receivable aging report shows all unpaid customer invoices grouped by the number of days outstanding.
 Its primary purpose is to keep track of unpaid customer invoices and how long they remain unpaid.
 A summarized A/R aging report will have one total for each customer broken up by the age of the invoice, which will typically be grouped by: 0 to 30 days, 31 to 60 days, 61 to 90 days, and over 90 days.
-Included in our best practices for managing Accounts Receivable is to monitor your A/R report closely and act swiftly when an invoice becomes overdue.

-- One to 30 days past due: You should call, text, or email a client within two business days of an invoice becoming overdue.
+- 1 to 30 days past due: You should call, text, or email a client within two business days of an invoice becoming overdue.
+I recommend emailing first, because it is the least confrontational of the three.
 The communication should be informal and a simple reminder to pay their invoice.
 If the invoice isn’t paid within 14 days of the due date, you should send the first in a series of four collection letters along with follow-up telephone calls.
 If the invoice is still not paid as the 30-day overdue mark approaches, you should send the second collection letter.

 - 31 to 60 days past due: If an invoice has been overdue for more than 30 days, the collection problem has become serious and a third, more strongly worded, collection letter should be sent.
 In addition to the formal letter, you should conduct weekly phone calls to these customers.

 - 61 to 90 days past due: Invoices that are more than 60 days past due can be considered delinquent accounts.
 You should now send the fourth collection letter, which highlights your planned actions if the customer doesn’t pay.
-Assuming the customer hasn’t responded to any of the letters or calls, you should freeze their account and stop accepting orders from them until they settle their account.
-You can also consider legal action or turning the account over to a debt collection agency. .
+Assuming they haven’t responded to any of the letters or calls, you should freeze their account and stop accepting orders from them until they settle their account.
+You can also consider legal action or turning the account over to a debt collection agency.

 Estimating Bad Debts Using the Aging Schedule

 One of the uses of the aging schedule is to estimate bad debts.
-Since the aging schedule classifies customer accounts per age group, you can set a target collection rate per age group, such as 30% collectible for accounts 91 days past due.
+Since it classifies customer accounts per age group, you can set a target collection rate per age group, such as 30% collectible for accounts 91 days past due.
 You can set higher collection rates for accounts that are less than 30 days overdue.

 Writing Off Uncollectible Accounts